-Within a few minutes, the unmistakeable aroma of freshly-made bread had permeated the shop as well as the family living quarters on the first floor.

-Arthur walked along the short corridor, which linked the baking shed to the retail outlet.
-Halfway along to the right, there was a flight of stairs.
+There is something about the smell of new-made bread and within a few minutes the aroma had permeated the shop and into the family living quarters on the first floor.
+Arthur walked along the short corridor which linked the baking shed to the retail outlet.
+Halfway along to the right there was a flight of stairs.
 While the dough was baking, he would collect his breakfast.

-Upstairs, above the bakery, there were two bedrooms, a kitchen, and a parlour, which housed Arthur and his family.
+There were two bedrooms, a kitchen and a parlour, housing Arthur and his family; his mother, Mildred, was preparing the meal in the kitchen.
 The larger bedroom was shared by the five children.
-There were two three-quarter sized beds for the girls and a single bed for Arthur which was screened from his sisters by a large sheet.
+There were two three-quarter sized beds for the girls and a single bed for Arthur which was screened by a large sheet.

-As Arthur entered the parlour, his mother greeted him with a plate containing two slices of bread, coated with a thick layer of home-made dripping, and a glass of milk.
+As Arthur entered the parlour, his mother greeted him with a plate containing two slices of bread coated with a thick layer of home-made dripping and a glass of milk.
 The two elder sisters were at the wooden table eating their sandwiches.

-"Thanks, mam."
+"Thanks, Mam."
 Arthur took the plate from his mother. "'Appen strikes off, according to Edward Buxton."

 "Eh, that's some good news...
 It's been terrible for the families.
-I've been telling our Grace to give 'em some of the pig scraps; right grateful they were too," said Mildred.
+I've been telling our Agnes to give 'em some of the pig scraps; right grateful they were, too," said Mildred.

-"Mildred!"
+"Mildred...!"
 A voice bellowed from the bedroom.